Quitting Due to Stress – When is Stress Claimable?

 What is NOT a Work-Related Stress Injury

-Aside from the difficulty in identifying stress injuries, the ‘reasonable management action’ defence is one of the biggest challenges to a work-related stress injury claim.
-Employers can often rely on this defence, which causes uncertainty when considering a workplace injury claim.
+Aside from the difficulty in identifying stress injuries, the ‘reasonable management action’ defense is one of the biggest challenges to a Workcover Claim Stress.
+Employers can often rely on this defence, which causes uncertainty when considering a Workplace Injury Claim.

 For example, if you suffer from depression as a result of excessive workload and inadequate staffing, the employer could argue these problems were “reasonable management” under the circumstances.